The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Introduction

 \section{Introduction}

-Recommender systems have become increasingly pervasive in urban life, seamlessly integrated into the online platforms that millions of individuals rely on to navigate cities and make everyday decisions \citep{pedreschi2024human, quijano2020recommender}.
-Among the most influential are next-venue recommenders, which suggest places to visit -- such as restaurants, cafés, parks, shops, or cultural landmarks -- through widely used location-based services like Google Maps, TripAdvisor, Yelp, and Foursquare.
-These platforms act as decision-making assistants, offering personalized suggestions in real time based on an individual's current location, mobility history, preferences, and contextual factors such as time of day or weather.
+Recommender systems have become increasingly pervasive in urban life, seamlessly integrated into the online platforms that millions of individuals rely on to make daily decisions such as navigating cities and searching for accommodation \citep{pedreschi2024human, quijano2020recommender}.
+Among the most influential are next-venue recommenders (a.k.a. points-of-interest recommenders), which suggest places to visit -- such as restaurants, cafés, parks, shops, or cultural landmarks -- through widely used location-based services like Google Maps, Yelp, and Dianping.
+These platforms act as decision-making assistants, offering personalised suggestions in real time based on an individual's current location, mobility history, preferences, and contextual factors such as time of day or weather \citep{pappalardo2023future}.

 The growing importance of next-venue recommenders stems from both their ubiquity and impact.
-As mobile devices and GPS-enabled apps become indispensable tools in daily urban routines, individuals increasingly delegate micro-decisions (where to eat, shop, or spend leisure time) to algorithmic systems.
-These recommendations are powered by machine learning techniques, often based on deep learning architectures, which can model complex spatiotemporal patterns of behavior and predict future movements with high accuracy~\citep{luca2021survey}.
-By shaping when and where people move in the city, next-venue recommenders exert a subtle yet powerful influence on urban flows, human movements, and the popularity of venues.
+As mobile devices and GPS-enabled apps become increasingly pervasive tools in our daily lives, we increasingly delegate micro-decisions (where to eat, shop, or spend leisure time) to algorithmic systems.
+These recommendations are powered by machine learning techniques and deep learning architectures, which can model complex spatio-temporal patterns and predict human whereabouts with high accuracy~\citep{luca2021survey}.
+By shaping when and where people move in the city, next-venue recommenders exert a subtle yet powerful influence on human movements, urban flows, and the popularity of venues.
 For example, a recent study shows that the recommender system implemented by Uber Eats led to significant improvements in consumer engagement and gross bookings, influencing the popularity of certain restaurants \citep{wang2025recommending}.\footnote{See also \url{https://www.gsb.stanford.edu/insights/better-way-make-recommendations-power-popular-platforms}}